 - Building the infrastructure to allow anyone to explore our full database of over 70,000 metrics.
 Currently most charts allow the user to explore one metric, we want to work towards a platform that allows everyone to explore all metrics.

 - Designing our database to support more types of data – sub-national, multidimensional data and monthly/daily temporal granularity.

 - Designing an API that exposes our full database to the public.

 - Creating individual country pages which consolidate data we have on each country in the world.
 These pages will help track each country’s progress towards the Sustainable Development Goals.

 - Implement new features for our Grapher – the internal, open source tool we use to produce our interactive visualisations.

-- Most of our code is written in TypeScript and we use React & MobX on the front-end.
+- Most of our code is written in TypeScript; we use Node on the back end and React & MobX on the front end.